 Statistics and Causes of Head-on Crashes in San Diego

-Why Does San Diego Have so Many Head-on Car Collisions?
+Why Does San Diego Have So Many Head-on Collisions?

 San Diego suffers a higher percentage of head-on collisions for the following reasons:

-- San Diego’s reputation as a party town.
+- San Diego's reputation as a party town.
 Downtown San Diego sits about 30 to 49 minutes from the Mexican border and Tijuana.
-Though Tijuana continues to improve its reputation and reinvent itself as a foodie destination, it still represents a place where Americans easily enter the town for drinking and social drug use.
+Though relations between the neighboring cities have changed over time, Americans still frequently and easily enter the town for drinking and social drug use.
 In turn, this leads to many intoxicated partygoers returning home late at night.
 Drunk driving, distracted driving, and reckless driving can cause motorists to swerve into the wrong lane and in front of oncoming traffic.

 - Paradise Valley Road and Deep Dell Road